ticktac-project/benchmarks/rt-sat/README.md

 	generate.sh format class

-to generate prespecified  models, with format in {uppaal,tchecker} and class in {sat,unsat}.
+to generate all prespecified models, with format in {uppaal,tchecker} and class in {sat,unsat}.

 For TChecker models, the specification is the reachabability of the "sat" label.
 For Uppaal, the reachability query is in the rt-sat.q file.